lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 ### Extending the Broadcast Service for a Wide Broadcasting

-1. We will create a new class `BroadcastAzureService` that extends the `BroadcastService`.
+1. Create a new class `BroadcastAzureService` that extends the `BroadcastService`.
 It will introduce two new methods:
 - `getBroadcastList(originReference, message)` - Fetches external endpoint to get the list of conversation references.
 - `azureBroadcast(broadCastList)` - Reuses the `broadcast` method to use external broadcasting endpoint (added for demo purposes only).